naklecha/function-calling-playground/README.md

 ## Fireworks Function Calling

-An online playground for function calling and sending function calling arguments to a webhook!
+I built an online playground for function calling and sending function calling arguments to a webhook!
+Also, I'd like to shout out Fireworks.ai for sponsoring API credits, so I can keep this website free to use :)

 Try the project here: [fc.naklecha.com](https://fc.naklecha.com)